 Environmental concerns

 Another reason why you should avoid shrimp is the devastating effect it has on marine life.
-Unlike humans who eat seafood because of its sweet taste, sea creatures such as seals, dolphins, and seabirds have to consume it for survival.
+Unlike humans who eat seafood because of its taste, sea creatures such as seals, dolphins, and seabirds have to consume it for survival.
 Large-scale fishing reduces the food source for such animals.
-By-catch is a huge contributor to the decline of the sea animal population.
+By-catch is a huge contributor to the decline of sea animal populations.
 Isn’t veganism all about conserving the environment and having compassion for animals?

 Health concerns